mpelos/virtual-agora/docs/project_spec_2.md

 ##### **Phase 5: Final Report Generation**

 1.  **Trigger:** This phase is initiated when any end condition in Phase 4 is met.
-2.  **Final Report Node:** This node activates the **Ecclesia Report Agent**.
+2.  **Final Report Node:** This node activates the **Report Writer Agent** iteratively:
-    - **Task:** The agent is prompted to read all saved `agenda_summary_....md` files, define a logical structure for a final report (e.g., Executive Summary, Key Themes, Points of Contention), and then write the content for each section.
+    - **First Call:** Agent reads all saved `agenda_summary_....md` files and creates a detailed structure for the final comprehensive report (JSON outline with section titles and descriptions)
+    - **Subsequent Calls:** Agent writes one section at a time based on the outline until the complete final report is generated
 3.  **Multi-File Output Node:** The content for each section of the final report is saved to a separate, numbered Markdown file (e.g., `final_report_01_Executive_Summary.md`).
 4.  **End Node:** The graph transitions to its final node, which displays a "Session Complete" message and terminates the application.